 Heat the oven to 200C (180C fan)/ 390F/ gasoline 6.
 Toss the potatoes, leeks, and chickpeas with the garlic, oregano or thyme, orange zest, olive oil, and plenty of salt and pepper to your largest roasting tray – you may need to spread them on trays so the vegetables have enough area to crisp.
 Roast for 20 mins.

-Meanwhile, start at the romesco: in the equal oven, toast the nuts and bread on a baking tray for roughly six to seven mins, till they may be a little colored.
+Meanwhile, start at the Romesco: In the same oven, toast the nuts and bread on a baking tray for roughly six to seven minutes until they may be slightly colored.

-Whizz the nuts and bread with the smoked paprika in a meals processor till you’ve got a hard crumb.
-Add the peppers, vinegar, oil, and a tablespoon of water, then season and blitz once more till you have a slightly textured but silky sauce.
+Whizz the nuts and bread with the smoked paprika in a meal processor until you have a hard crumb.
+Add the peppers, vinegar, oil, and a tablespoon of water, then season and blitz until you have a slightly textured but silky sauce.